panCtrlV/bigDataStat-book/chapter_3/create_additional_vm_nodes.md

 ### 2.1.
 Further Configuration on the Front End as a Base System

 While "fe1" is going to be our front end, it can be configured as the base system for the other two nodes.
 VirtualBox allows us to create a node by cloning an existing one so that we don't have to build the other two nodes from scratch.
 We have done most of the work in the previous section.
-Some additional configuration, in particular networking setting, is needed to accommodate the multi-node cluster environment.
+Some additional configuration, in particular some networking setting, is needed to accommodate the multi-node cluster environment.